neurocyte/flow/help.md

 to exit find mode at the current match or Escape to return to your starting point.

 ## Messages and logs

-Messages of issues regarding tasks that are not accomplished are reported to the log view, to open it, use ctrl+shift+p > View log.
-For example, when you try to close a buffer that is not saved, or try to exit Flow without all the buffers saved, it will be reported in the log.
+Messages of issues regarding tasks that are not accomplished, like trying to close flow with unsaved files, as well as other information are shown briefly in the bottom status bar; most recent messages can be seen in the log view too, to open it, use ctrl+shift+p > `View log`;
+it's possible to make it taller dragging the toolbar with the mouse up or downwards.

 ## Input Modes